 The names PIPE and PIPES

 It was my pleasure to hear from a Pipes cousin in England this year.
-I thought everyone should know of the discussion we had related to dubious research being placed on the internet by people who may or may not have good intentions.
+His name is David Pipes and he has a great interest in the Pipes family history.
+I thought everyone should know of the discussion we had related to some very dubious research being placed on the internet by people who may or may not have good intentions.
 All of you should know about this.

 My first Email from David: 07/15/2008